Sinopharm COVID-19 Vaccine (BBIBP-CorV) 2022

 Sinopharm Recombinant Protein Vaccine (NVSI-06-07)

-On January 4, 2022, a non-peer-reviewed study found that the heterologous boost with NVSI-06-07 was safe, well-tolerated, and immunogenic in adults primed with a full regimen of BBIBP-CorV.
+On January 4, 2022, a non-peer-reviewed study found that the heterologous boost with NVSI-06-07 was safe, well-tolerated, and immunogenic in adults primed with a complete regimen of BBIBP-CorV.
 Compared to a homologous boost with a third dose of BBIBP-CorV, incremental increases in immune responses were achieved by the heterologous boost with NVSI-06-07 against the SARS-CoV-2 prototype strain, Omicron variant, and other VOCs.
 The optimal booster strategy was the heterologous boost with NVSI-06-07 over six months after priming with two doses of BBIBP-CorV.

 On December 27, 2021, the UAE Ministry of Health and Prevention approved the emergency use of Sinopharm's new recombinant protein vaccine as a booster injection.
 The new crown vaccine has broad-spectrum protection against a variety of mutant strains.
-The UAE has carried out relevant research on the vaccine, and it will be used as a booster for people who have been vaccinated with two doses of Sinopharm's China Bio-New Crown Inactivated Vaccine.
+The UAE has carried out relevant research on the vaccine, and it will be used as a booster for people vaccinated with two doses of Sinopharm's China Bio-New Crown Inactivated Vaccine.

 Sinopharm History